lansmurf/transcribe/README.md

-# Transcribe tool

-Local voice-to-text transcription tool for macOS.
-Hold Fn key to record, release to transcribe, and the text will be pasted on the textbox youre at.

 ## Features
 - Quick recording trigger using the Fn key
 - Copied to both clipboard and to the text box (if applicable)